3D Modeling and Design Process

 Slicing for 3D Printing: Before printing, the 3D model is processed using slicing software.
 This software translates the design into precise instructions for the 3D printer, defining how each layer will be created.
 Slicing ensures optimal accuracy and efficiency during the printing process.

-Physical 3D Printing: The finalized design is then sent to my high-quality 3D printer, where it is brought to life layer by layer using PLA filament.
-This process ensures precision and durability while maintaining the intricate details of the original design.
+Physical 3D Printing: The finalized design is then sent to my 3D printer, where it is brought to life layer by layer using filament.

 What is 3D Printing?

 How I Use 3D Printing: 3D printing is at the heart of my creative process.
-This cutting-edge technology allows us to craft unique and intricate designs, bringing bold fashion concepts to life.
-Each bag starts as a digital model, which is carefully designed with attention to detail.
-Once perfected, the design is printed using high-quality materials to ensure durability and a stunning finish.
+Each bag starts as a digital model, which is designed with attention to detail.
+Once perfected, the design is printed using high quality materials to ensure durability and a stunning finish.

 Why 3D Printing?
 3D printing empowers me to push the boundaries of traditional fashion design.
 It enables: